heyfluke/serviceup/README.md

 serviceup
 =========

-A simple service monitoring daemon written in Python
+A simple service monitoring daemon written in Python, forked from jstarcher/serviceup.
+* builtin monitoring function for http/https.
+* extensable monitoring for other kinds of protocols.
-* forked from jstarcher/serviceup
+* view status from builtin web server.

 ## Usage